 Accommodations: Camping on the Camp Stephens property is included in the above cost.

 Directions: Take exit 33 off of Interstate 26 just outside of Asheville NC.
 Go west on Brevard Road/Hwy.
 191. Drive 3.5 miles to Clayton Road on the left, turn left and drive 2/10ths of a mile to the entrance to Camp Stephens on the left.
-You will see a large MAGMA sign at the entrance.
-If coming from Exit 37 off I-26, turn right onto Clayton Road, the event will be on the right.
-Address: 263 Clayton Road, Arden, NC.
+I will have a large MAGMA Roundup sign at the entrance.

 This roundup is open to all clubs and anyone visiting the area from out of town who would like to attend.
 Remember to bring plenty of rocks and minerals to trade, sell, and show.